tuvo1106/aws-primer/certified_solutions_architect.md

 - Object-based storage service.
 - Serverless storage in the cloud.
-- Don't worry about filesystems or disk space.
+- Don't worry about file systems or disk space.

 **What is Object Storage (Object-based Storage)?**